We all have problems. Every team has problems. Every organization has problems. I have yet to meet a manager yet who doesn’t have problems…

-The amazing thing about the amount of problems we face is that there are just as many solutions – some you have already found and some you just got to look for.
+The fantastic thing about problems is there are just as many solutions – some you found and others to look for.

-Working to overcome the psychological inertia stuckness where you feel that you are on the only one or team that has this specific problem is often all you need to work to find that one small step closer to your solution.
+Working to overcome the psychological inertia stuckness where you feel that you are on the only one or team with this specific problem is often all you need to work to find that one small step closer to your solution.

 How do you move a known problem into a solution?